R3D9477/vscLazyTemplate_Cpp/README.md

 Full info about `Lazy Template` can be found in [main](https://github.com/R3D9477/vscLazyTemplate_Cpp/blob/main/).

 ### Before start:
-* check cuda version in `invidia-smi`
+* check CUDA version in `invidia-smi`
 * then edit `.devcontainer/Dockerfile_ubuntu_cuda`, set appropriate CUDA and Ubuntu version
-    * also check `Nsight Compute` version, that going to be installed
+    * also check `Nsight Compute` version, that is going to be installed
 * change in `settings.json` option `CppRunCurrentFile.cuda_gpu_architecture` to your own (by default `60` for `Pascal`)
 * change in `CMakeLists.txt` line `27` option `CMAKE_CUDA_ARCHITECTURES` to your own (by default `60` for `Pascal`)